 UWM Libraries collections and resources were augmented due to a $60,000 grant from the School of Public Health.
 These electronic journals and databases were suggested by faculty, highly ranked by librarian and health specialists, and chosen with the School's research and degree programs in mind.
-Access from on and off campus is available.
+Remote access is available.

 Statistics in Medicine